Eagle (ABBA song)

+"Eagle" is a song recorded in 1977 by Swedish pop group ABBA.
+It was the opening track on their fifth studio album, ABBA: The Album (1978), and at 5 minutes 51 seconds, the longest they ever released.
+As the third and final official single from the album, it was issued in a limited number of territories.
+These did not include the United States, where an intended release was cancelled, or United Kingdom.

 History

 "Eagle" was written and composed by Benny Andersson and Björn Ulvaeus, who provided its music and its lyrics respectively, as a kind of tribute to a band that the two men admired at the time, the Eagles.
 The recording, which commenced on 1 June 1977, had the working titles of "High, High" and "The Eagle."
-Lyricist Ulvaeus was inspired by Richard Bach's 1970 novel Jonathan Livingston Seagull when he wrote the lyrics for this song.
+Ulvaeus said that with the lyrics, he was "trying to capture the sense of freedom and euphoria" that he got from reading Richard Bach's 1970 novella Jonathan Livingston Seagull.
 In later years, music critics have hailed "Eagle" as one of ABBA's more outstanding tracks in terms of lyrics.

+The track inspired the introduction to the 1981 song "Don't You Want Me" by the Human League.

 Reception

-"Eagle" was not a major success on the charts.
-One reason was that the song was already available on ABBA: The Album; another was the limited release only in countries like Australia, Austria, Belgium (where it did top the charts), France, West Germany, the Netherlands and Switzerland.
+"Eagle" was not a major chart success.
+The major reason was that the song was already available on ABBA: The Album;.
+Another was the limited release only in selected areas.
+It was for instance withdrawn as a single in the United States.
 To make the song more radio-friendly it was heavily edited down from 5:51 to 4:25 by omitting an instrumental break and the third chorus.
-Australia and France got a further edit, with the song fading shortly after the 2nd chorus making it last just 3:33, 2:18 shorter than the album version.
-It was withdrawn as a single in the United States.
+In some countries like Australia, France, Spain, South Africa and Scandinavia it got a further edit, with the song fading shortly after the 2nd chorus making it last just 3:33, 2:18 shorter than the album version.